 Total cost of ownership is one such lever.
 Understanding the steps that go into making a product can help you be more targeted in supplier negotiations, not only focusing on the base price, but whether certain steps in the process are needed at all.
 This understanding can also help in de-risking the supply chain.

 When delivering substantial savings, it’s important to put in place effective governance to allow reasonableness checks along the way.
 You need to develop a targeted category strategy based on a detailed understanding of the organization’s baseline status.
 To realize savings, buy-in to the supplier agreement is imperative.

 Implementing a gated process at key milestones will enable you to manage expectations where analysis shows it’s not possible to achieve targets and get buy-in from key stakeholders where savings have been achieved.

 In a situation like Kraft Heinz, it’s easy to focus on the short term – and specifically quick wins.
 But procurement needs to make savings sustainable and support continuous improvement.

 By capturing, interrogating and understanding spend data throughout the life of a contract, you can drive value beyond the first flush of a new supplier relationship.
-Moreover, by adding contractual mechanisms that promote shared incentives, such as gainshare, you can ensure suppliers continue to advocate ongoing improvements and avoid procurement mistakes.
+Moreover, by adding contractual mechanisms that promote shared incentives, such as gainshare, you can ensure suppliers continue to advocate ongoing improvements.